Legal protection

 Alternative Dispute Resolution

-The Directorate for Consumer Protection is the competent authority that keeps the list of qualified entities in Luxembourg which comply with the Code of Consumption in terms of procedure for out-of-court settlements.
+The Directorate for Consumer Protection is the competent authority that keeps the list of qualified entities (Pdf, 150 Kb) in Luxembourg which comply with the Code of Consumption in terms of procedure for out-of-court settlements.

 The Directorate notifies these entities to the European Commission.